sharpvik/hangman/README.md

 ```
 WON in 34 seconds for the word IMMUNITY
-LOST in 41 seconds for the word INTELLIGENT
+LOST in 41 seconds for the word INTELLIGENCE
 ```

 ## Play yourself and share with friends!